Road Safety Manual

 2. Also, the curvature of the road influences speed.
 A sinuous swinging alignment leads to an increase in attentiveness and a decrease of speed (Richter and al, 1998).
 This can be explained by the increase of workload to steer the vehicle and an increase in information from the balance organs that react to the change of position and curve acceleration.
 So this feature also prevents the driver of fatigue that arises from a straight, monotonous road course.

 3. Research also suggests that there is an optimal road width from a speed environment perspective.
 Drivers increase speed on very wide roads (>8,00m) and also on narrow roads (<7,50m).
-In addition reaction times are best on roads within this range.
+In addition, reaction times are best on roads within this range.
 (Zwielich and al, 2001).
 This is possible because the activation of driver’s neuronal system has an optimum in this case and prevents him from task determined fatigue.

 4. It is proofed that the visible amount of road’s surface influences speed.
 It is a function of both dimensions: width and length of the road surface.
 The more of the surface that is visible – such as long straight sections or wide roads – the faster the driver will drive (Klebelsberg, 1963) (Cohen and al, 1997).
 In combination with all other findings above it suggests to realise a curvy design instead of a design with long straight sections and stretched curves.
 It allows also the conclusion that a broader road should have a higher curvature than a narrow road.